-One day a bulldozer operator dragged a 1,500 pound steel pipe off of a construction site and left it at the top of the slope leading down to the children’s play area.
+One day a bulldozer operator dragged a 1,500-pound steel pipe off of a construction site and left it at the top of the slope leading down to the children’s play area.
 He braced it with some pieces of scrap wood.
 Within a day or two all of the neighborhood kids, including Michael and Amey, were crawling through the pipe and playing on it the way they did the playground areas at the local McDonald’s Restaurant.
 One of the adult neighbors became concerned when he saw the pipe wobble and called the subdivision construction superintendent, warning him that the pipe appeared unsteady and he was afraid a child may be hurt.

 A week later, Michael and Amey rode their bikes to the vacant lot and began playing around the pipe.
 It broke loose and started to roll down the slope.
 Michael ran along beside it.
 As the pipe gained momentum, it began to bounce and then spun around rolling over Michael, killing him.

-Eighty-four year old Katrina was an active and vibrant senior who enjoyed playing bridge, attending church and going for daily walks.
+Eighty-four-year-old Katrina was an active and vibrant senior who enjoyed playing bridge, attending church, and going for daily walks.
 Katrina developed a mild bleeding ulcer which would occasionally flare up and require a day or two of treatment at her local hospital.
 On her last hospitalization, Katrina was sitting up in bed chatting with her daughters when a nurse came in and administered the prescription medication ordered by her treating physician earlier that morning.
-As the nurse left her room, Katrina began to gasp for breath, she looked at her daughters and said “my God, they’ve given me something and its killing me”.
+As the nurse left her room, Katrina began to gasp for breath, she looked at her daughters and said: “my God, they’ve given me something and it’s killing me”.
 Her daughters called for the nurses who rushed in and tried to revive Katrina.
 She died while her daughters looked on.

 An autopsy revealed that Katrina’s blood had at least twenty times the normal dosage of a certain medication utilized to treat her condition.
 We obtained experts, including the County Medical Examiner, who testified the overdose of medication caused Katrina’s death.
-Suit was filed against the hospital and after twelve months the case was settled for a confidential sum.
+A suit was filed against the hospital and after twelve months the case was settled for a confidential sum.